 • Yes.
 Sarida Scott, our project lead, is a born-and-bred Detroiter, who is also a leader in community development and housing-related issues.

-Our Board Members are long-term Detroiters who care deeply about the community and have been involved in resolving this issue over the years.
+Our Advisory Committee is made up of long-term Detroiters who care deeply about the community and have been involved in resolving this issue over the years.
 They include affected Detroiters and community leaders:

 Phyllis Edwards, Bridging Communities